Information about signup for importers, producers, and intermediaries

 Beverage products not covered by the deposit and return system

-- Wine, Spirits and other fermented beverages with an alcohol content above 10 percent
+- Wine, liquor, spirits, and other fermented beverages with an alcohol percentage above 10%

 What is the sign-up process like?